wch/pkgClosure/README.md

 library(pkgB)
 stackB$push(10)
 stackB$showRandom()
-#> Error in print(randomOrder(s)) : could not find function "randomOrder"
+#> Error in print(randomOrder1(s)) : could not find function "randomOrder1"
 ```

-pkgB is broken by the pkgA upgrade, even though the external interfaces to pkgA are exactly the same!
-The only thing that changed was some internal code, including the removal of an internal function.
+pkgB is broken by the pkgA upgrade, even though the external interfaces to pkgA are completely unchanged!
+The only change was that an internal function was renamed.

 ## Fixing pkgB